Localization of scalar field on the brane-world by coupling with gravity

+In terms of the analysis on Eq. (\ref{MinVzyt}), we will discuss the localization of KK modes in cases of $t>0$, and $t<0$ below. }

-The shapes of both the effective potential $V(z(y))$ and the numerical solution of the effective potential $V(z)$ are depicted in Fig. \ref{figVy-z}.
+For the former scenario where $t>0$, we depict the shapes of both the effective potential $V(z(y))$ and the numerical solution of the effective potential $V(z)$ in Fig. \ref{figVy-z}.
 The parameters used are $\mathrm{C}_{1}=2,a=1,b=2,c=1$, and coupling parameter $t$ is set to $\frac{a^{2}}{10},\frac{a^{2}}{6}$ and $\frac{a^{2}}{4}$, respectively.
 We can observe that the shapes of the two expressions for the effective potential are similar.
-However, the one expressed in terms of the coordinate $z$ is extends along the extra dimension in comparison to the other.
-The figures depict a volcano-like effective potential when the coupling parameter $t=\frac{a^{2}}{10}$.
-This suggests the presence of a continuous gapless spectrum of scalar KK modes with no mass gap separating them from the zero mode.
-Additionally, two potential barriers symmetrically appear neighbouring the brane.
-In the case of $t=\frac{a^{2}}{6}$, there will be a P$\ddot{\mathrm{o}}$schl-Teller-like effective potential.
-This configuration introduces a mass gap that separates the zero mode from the continuous spectrum of massive KK modes.
-Finally, when the parameter $t$ is set to $\frac{a^{2}}{4}$, the effective potential $V(z)$ exhibits an infinitely deep well, supporting infinite bound KK modes.
-We show a few lower localized massive solutions with numerical methods in Fig. \ref{figMinChiEigens}.
-As the pictures demonstrate, all the massive scalar KK modes are localized on the brane, giving rise to an infinite discrete spectrum of mass.
+However, the one expressed in terms of the coordinate $z$ extends along the extra dimension in comparison to the other. { As the figures show, there are three types of effective potential dependent on the parameter $t$.
+Subsequently, we will investigate the localization of massive KK modes in these three cases separately.